Ranking Plausible Patches by Historic Feature Frequencies: Experimental Evaluation

-After retraining \tool using each sample, we compared its ranking results (on the same APR patches used in the rest of the evaluation) to those obtained in RQ1 (i.e., with \tool trained on all 6583 bug commits). \Cref{tab:robustness} shows the results of these experiments, comparing them to the baseline (bottom row, corresponding to \tool trained with all available data).
+After retraining \tool using each sample, we compared its ranking results (on the same APR patches used in the rest of the evaluation) to those obtained in RQ1 (i.e., with \tool trained on all 6583 bug commits). \Cref{fig:scatterplot-robustness} and \Cref{tab:robustness} show the results of these experiments, comparing them to the baseline (bottom row, corresponding to \tool trained with all available data).
 As one should expect, the effectiveness of \tool degrades when it is trained with less data: this applied to pretty much all measures, from the average rank of a correct fix to the number/percentage of bugs whose correct fix is ranked in the top-1, top-3, top-5, or top-10.
 Nevertheless, the worsening of ranking accuracy is gradual and not dramatic: the average rank of a correct fix, for example, worsens by only 2.3 positions (from 4.1 to 6.4) when reducing the training data to only 500 samples.
 Similarly, the number of correct fixes ranked in the top-10 decreases by only 4 (from 322 to 318, corresponding to 2 percentage points) when training on 4000 samples.
 In all cases, the ranks of the majority of bugs do not change (columns \textsc{same} in \Cref{tab:robustness}), whereas the ranks of between $1/5$ and $2/5$ of all bugs worsen (columns \textsc{worse}).
-Interestingly, for a few bugs, the ranking improves when training \tool on a smaller sample (columns \textsc{better}) ---this is obviously just a fluke that occurs sporadically.
+Interestingly, for a few bugs, the ranking improves when training \tool on a smaller sample (columns \textsc{better}).
+Like every statistical approach that learns from data, \tool's behavior is not deterministic and possibly inconsistent; importantly, our experiments show that such anomalies occur only sporadically and do not qualitatively affect \tool's overall capabilities.
 The granularity of patch features (used to classify patches into kinds, as explained in \Cref{sec:classify-patch}) underlies \tool's robust behavior: there still is a variety of features even if the training data is curtailed, which is often sufficient to still obtain a good-quality ranking.

 \finding{ \tool's effectiveness degrades gracefully as the size of the training data shrinks: even when less than 8\% ($500/6583$) of the training data is used, the rank assigned to 57.9\% of the bugs does not change. }